 Rogers, E. M. (1995).
 Diffusion of Innovations.
 New York: Free Press.

-Jill Hamilton-Reeves (SHP: Dietetics and Nutrition) - Students disseminating knowledge gained to a diverse and interested readership via Wikipedia
+Jill Hamilton-Reeves (SHP-DN) – Students Disseminating Knowledge Gained to a Diverse and Interested Readership via Wikipedia

-LaVerne Manos (SoN), Christina Magnifico (SoM), and Kristy Johnson (IPE) - Google Glass and in situ simulation
+LaVerne Manos (SoN) and Christina Magnifico (SoM) – Google Glass and In Situ Simulation

 Sharon Kumm (SoN) - Using Blackboard Evaluation Tools (Analytics)